PritishBudhiraja/json-server/README.md

 http://localhost:3000/products?price_ne=4000 will give all the values whose price is not equal to 4000

 **like** operator: http://localhost:3000/products?category_like=^f all category that starts with f.

+If want to filter and search for a string then go with q=stringToSearch http://localhost:3000/products?q=in It will go through all elements and all lines in db.json and return the results with having substring in in it.